brilliant-plus/CMAGN/README.md

-# CMAGN
+# CMA-model
-This code and data were provided for the paper ""
+This code and data are used to predict the association of circRNA miRNA

 ## how to use
 Run main.py